 In any event, you have the right to see the Trust documents and you need to start the process by asking for a copy of it in writing.
 You don’t need to write anything fancy, just send a letter, fax, or email and ask for a full and complete copy of the Trust documents, including all amendments.
 Once you put that in writing, the person who has the documents has sixty days to provide them to you.
 If they fail to do so, you file in court.

 It’s just that easy.
-Well not always easy, but at least you have an idea of what you need to do.
+Well, not always easy, but at least you have an idea of what you need to do.
+For advice on your specific situation, contact the experienced Trust attorneys at Albertson & Davidson today.